 In fact, science is making the case for belief in a single almighty designer-creator God – ONE GOD, not many Gods.

-In ancient times, people believed in a pantheon of gods.
+For most of human history, people believed in a pantheon of gods.

 People believed that hurricanes, earthquakes, droughts and diseases were the wrath of the angry gods.
 Gods had to be placated with offerings and rituals.
 Many early Christians were persecuted, and even put to death, because they did not honor the local gods and thus were blamed for bringing punishments upon the community.